Best 380 Pistols for Concealed Carry and Pocketed Protection

 The PPK was designed in 1931 and remained a very popular firearm.

 Walther is now building them in the United States to skirt those silly ‘Sporting purpose’ laws that prevent the gun’s importation.

 The Walther PPK is an all-metal pistol that uses a simple blowback system.
 Blowback systems like this have lots of pros and cons, and potential owners should be well aware of them.
 Downsides include a heavy bit of recoil, as well as a rather strong spring that makes racking the slide difficult.
 On the positive side, the fixed barrel makes the gun very accurate, and blowback systems are extremely reliable.

 The Walther PPK has some snap to it, so proper shooting technique is important.
-The DA/SA action allows for a little trigger pull on command and combined with the fixed barrel, and the gun is quite accurate.
-Slide mounted safeties typically suck, but those feisty Teutonic engineers made the PPK’s easy to utilize with the firing hand.
+The DA/SA action allows for a little trigger pull on command and combined with the fixed barrel, the gun is quite accurate.
+Slide-mounted safeties typically suck, but those feisty Teutonic engineers made the PPK’s easy to utilize with the firing hand.

 Since the gun is now 90 years old, you can expect plenty of holsters and accessories, as well as spare parts, to be available on demand.